Destroyer USS Peary

 Campos Coffee: Store remodelling

 Briefed by the architect we made the remodelled interiors to show the client how the Alexandria store would look.
-A case of a few pictures being worth a
+A case of a few pictures being worth a thousand words.

 Sydney Opera House: Remodelling and new sound system